suntorytime/global_marathon/README.md

 Illustration of a typical PG&E Energy Report

 ## Inspiration
-This developer is interested in how to present information in simple but surprising ways to the user.
-In this spirit, the developer for Global Marathon was inspired by PG&E's Home Energy Report.
-It presents actionable information and graphs comparing one to communities.
+This developer is interested in how to present information in simple but surprising ways to the user, like PG&E's Home Energy Report.
+Global Marathon akin to the report presents actionable information and graphs comparing one to communities.

 ![alt tag](https://github.com/suntorytime/global_marathon/blob/master/References/login.png?raw=true)
 ![alt tag](https://github.com/suntorytime/global_marathon/blob/master/References/sample_activity.png?raw=true)